tai096/DGGames/README.txt

 Step 2: Run "pip install -r requirements.txt" to install all dependencies (Important) Step 3: Run "flask run --debug" to start server

+*** Note:
-*** Note: Before committing your code, You should add new dependencies into requirements.txt
+    - Before committing your code, You should add new dependencies into requirements.txt
+    - Add this code into <head></head> to using tailwind: <script src="https://cdn.tailwindcss.com"></script>

 HAPPY HACKING!!!!!